Haskell Limestone

-Haskell limestone is a geological unit name originating in Kansas and used in adjoining states.
-The unit was named in 1931 by R.C.
-Moore for the then Haskell Institute in the southeast of Lawrence, Kansas.
+Haskell Limestone is a geological unit name originating in Kansas and used in adjoining states.
+The Pennsylvanian period unit was named by R.C.
+Moore for the Haskell Institute in the southeast of Lawrence, Kansas in 1931.
 The name has been applied to various beds within this range, and assigned as a member variously to the Lawrence Formation, Cass Formation, and Stranger Formation, and significant legacy literature exists for each classification.
 These three formations now comprise the Douglas Group.

 In 2002, within the effort to improve the correlation of Missourian stage geology between the states of Missouri and Kansas, as well as Nebraska and Iowa, the Haskell was assigned in Kansas to the Cass Formation as its lowest member (on the basis of distinct changes in fossil species).

 Distribution and outcrop

 The Haskell Limestone is recognized in deep hydrocarbon well logs throughout most of the state of Kansas; the "hot shale" gamma ray log "kicks" associated with the Haskell unit make it an easily identifiable datum/marker bed.
 However, as a stage in the Pennsylvania-Permian marine embayment of Kansas (Midcontinent Basin), the unit extends only limited distances into Oklahoma, Colorado, Nebraska, Missouri, and Iowa.

 The Haskell Limestone's outcrop extends from northeast Oklahoma through Douglas County, Kansas, continuing into the adjoining corners of Nebraska, Missouri, and Iowa.